- Feature Links

 Will I get a new bill?

 During the last month of the transition, you may receive a water bill from both the City of Lawrenceville and Gwinnett County, due to water usage both prior to and after the transition.
 You are responsible for both bills to each organization separately; usage will not be double-billed.
+Your final bill from the City of Lawrenceville will indicate on the bill, "Final Bill".

 Will I have a new account number?